River of Life - Bear Creek, Colorado March 3, 2021

 Just north of the dam a couple hundred yards, Harriman built his ranch homestead complete with barns, corrals and herds of horses and cattle.
 In 1860, he arrived in Boulder, Colorado with a two horse team and tried his hand at running a mountain hotel and stage line in South Park.
 Ten years later George Washington Harriman homesteaded 160 acres overlooking the Bear Creek Valley.
 Later expanding his ranch to 880 acres, he completed his ditch and built the reservoir in 1873 which still bears his name.
 He is known to Colorado historians as ‘the father of the great system of storage reservoirs,’ after building the first large scale reservoir in Colorado.
 Harriman also served on the board of County Commissioners for city of Golden.

-Rolling past the dam, across Quincy Avenue or “Prison Farm Road” from the 1950’s, I pedaled by the area now known as Fehringer Ranch Park, named after a later settler who acquired the Harriman Ranch.
+Rolling past the dam, across Quincy Avenue or “Prison Farm Road” during the 1950’s and the nearby Federal Prison, I pedaled by the area now known as Fehringer Ranch Park, named after a later settler who acquired the Harriman Ranch.
 Now, solid, compact frisbees freely fly by where horses and cattle once grazed.
 Celebratory cheers can be heard as discs collide with clinking chain targets as dedicated Frisbee-golf or disc-golf players wander the dusty, 18 hole course on the 135 acre site in all weather conditions.
 Target baskets and tee pads now stand where the barns, crops and corrals once stood on the Harriman Ranch.
 According to The Colorado Transit in September of 1893, along with his ranch co-owners ex-Governor Grant and S .
 B .
 Morgan, Harriman managed the farm that consisted “of fifteen hundred and twenty acres, of which two hundred are in alfalfa, one hundred and sixty in wheat, forty in oats, forty in clover and timothy, the balance is whole pasturage land but the whole will be cultivated next season.
 The threshing is nearly finished: wheat averages twenty bushels, oats, thirty; there has been made two cuttings of alfalfa which averaged a ton and a half each cutting.”

 Today, it’s a rare piece of land still free of homes along the Front Range.
 Despite becoming a dumping ground for cement slabs, dirt piles and landscaping debris, the site is busy with disc-golf players and wandering trails through prairie dog towns and meadows.